tylaredhead/Projects/README.md

 # Projects - Tyla Redhead

-Hi, my name is Tyla and i am studying Computer science.
-From a very young age, I have always loved problem solving and helping others.
-From making my first website to my current project in software development, i love the ability to make a solution that can directly improve the efficiency of a process.
-Well, what can i do?
-I can build a variety of applications in java and python, with me developing my skills in react js and springboot.
+ Hi, my name is Tyla and I am studying Computer Science @ University of Birmingham.
+A passion of mine has always been problem solving and helping others.
+From making my first website to my current project in software/web development, I love the ability to make a solution that can directly improve the efficiency of a process or a user.
+I can build a variety of applications in java and python.
+I am also continuing to develop my skills in Javascript as well as with the frameworks React JS and Spring Boot.

 ## Contents
 My projects cover a range of languages in java, python, javascript, html and css including the frameworks pygame, sqlite3, springboot and react js.